'It's just crazy': Norris' Division I pipeline hits new peak with junior trio

 “It’s just crazy,” Spilker, who will be playing for Omaha, said.
 “It’s not very common at all to see that many different DI commits on the same team.
 It’s definitely wild.”

 The DI pipeline has been strong in Nebraska.
-And Norris has had their fair share over the past few seasons.
+And Norris has had its fair share over the past few seasons.

 Molly Ramsey has appeared in all 84 sets this season as a sophomore defensive specialist for Kansas State.
 Maisie Boesiger is a reserve for the Huskers.